MirasCarlo934/BeeHiveDocu/website-api-documentation.md

 # How Do I Get My Thing to Talk With BeeHive?

 The MQTT API is the backbone of the Thing-to-BeeHive interface.
-MQTT is a lightweight, publish-subscribe communication protocol that is ideal for handling communication between Things and BeeHive. *This is the recommended API for Thing-to-BeeHive communication.*
+MQTT is a lightweight, publish-subscribe communication protocol that is ideal for handling communication between Things and BeeHive. *This is the recommended API for communication between Things and BeeHive.*

 ## MQTT vs HTTP